luzcn/dev-docs/vim-command.md

 - `diw` to delete in the word (doesn't include spaces)
 - `daw` to delete around the word (includes spaces before the next word).
 - `dd` delete the entire line.
+- `D` delete from the current cursor to the end of line.
 - `u` undo

 #### Copy/Cut and paste: